American College (Leuven): 19th century

-The American College was founded in 1857 by American bishops under the leadership of Bishop Martin J. Spalding of Archdiocese of Louisville and Bishop Peter Paul Lefevere of Archdiocese of Detroit.
-It was created to train young European men to serve as missionary priests in North America and to give American seminarians the opportunity to study at the Catholic University of Louvain.
+The American College was founded in 1857 by U.S. bishops under the leadership of Bishop Martin J. Spalding of Archdiocese of Louisville and Bishop Peter Paul Lefevere of Archdiocese of Detroit.
+It was created to train young European men to serve as missionary priests in North America and to give U.S. seminarians the opportunity to study at the Catholic University of Louvain.
 The college's signature song was a Marian hymn, O Sodales, authored by Gustave Limpens in 1862.